andriyadi/EspX/README.md

 ##Arduino IDE
 Development with Arduino IDE is still supported.
-Please make sure that you already add support ESP8266 boards via Boards Manager by following the guide [here](https://github.com/esp8266/Arduino/blob/master/README.md).
+Please install the latest [Arduino IDE](http://www.arduino.cc/en/main/software) and make sure that you already add support ESP8266 boards via Boards Manager by following the guide [here](https://github.com/esp8266/Arduino/blob/master/README.md).
 Then, download this repo and unzip it.
 Put unzipped folder to `libraries` folder of your Arduino IDE (depends on your OS).

 We have submitted the necessary files to ESP8266 Arduino project so ESPectro is supported by Arduino IDE out of the box.